-(a) to ensure that the size and scale of development is compatible with the desired future character of the locality,

-(b) to ensure that buildings are well articulated and respond to environmental and energy needs,

-(c) to ensure that development is compatible with the scale and character of contributory buildings in a conservation area or near a heritage item, (d) to ensure that development does not adversely impact on the amenity of adjoining

-(a) to ensure that development does not adversely impact on the amenity of adjoining and neighbouring land in terms of visual bulk, loss of privacy, overshadowing and views.
+- (a) to ensure that the size and scale of development is compatible with the desired future character of the locality, - (b) to ensure that buildings are well articulated and respond to environmental and energy needs. - (c) to ensure that development is compatible with the scale and character of contributory buildings in a conservation area or near a heritage item, - (d) to ensure that development does not adversely impact on the amenity of adjoining and neighbouring land in terms of visual bulk, loss of privacy, overshadowing and views.